solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebooks-setup/README.md

 3. Start the Notebook Server

-4. Update your Notebook Environment
+4. Locate the Quickstart Notebook

 ## Task 1: Setup an Azure Notebooks account
 1. In your browser, navigate to https://notebooks.azure.com/.